nedbat/coveragepy/doc/config.rst

 [report] exclude_also
 .....................

 (multi-string) A list of regular expressions.
-This setting is the same as :ref:`config_report_exclude_lines`: it adds patterns for lines to exclude from reporting.
-This setting will preserve the default exclude patterns instead of overwriting them.
+This setting is similar to :ref:`config_report_exclude_lines`: it specifies patterns for lines to exclude from reporting.
+The difference is this setting will preserve the default exclude patterns instead of overwriting them.

 .. versionadded:: 7.2.0